 Olympic Coast National Marine Sanctuary Foundation is the local non-profit partner and advocate for NOAA’s Olympic Coast National Marine Sanctuary.

 Olympic Coast National Marine Sanctuary is one of 13 marine sanctuaries in the United States.
-Located off Washington’s outer coast, the sanctuary works with coastal communities to ensure healthy fisheries and flourishing marine ecosystems by providing vital research and education on ocean issues.
+Located off Washington’s outer coast, the sanctuary works with coastal communities to ensure healthy fisheries and shellfish populations by providing vital research and education on ocean issues.

 Our Theory of Change:

 The creation of a knowledgeable constituency will result in financial support, conservation success and effective defense of the sanctuary.

 To inspire the public to protect Olympic Coast National Marine Sanctuary through participation in and support of sanctuary programs, projects, and partnerships.

 The organizational strategic goals for the first years of the Chapter (August 2018-Jan 2019) and positioning the organization for increased impact are to:

 - Bolster awareness of the sanctuary and increase support for its mission to protect the Olympic Coast’s natural, historical and cultural resources;

 - Focus attention on science and research efforts within the sanctuary to increase partnerships and funding to preserve the sanctuary’s ecological integrity;